gtg092x/easydux/README.md

 Returns a reducer that sets or clears a single value.

 - `actionTypes`: *object* no single type is required
+  - `UPDATE`: *string* uses package immutability-helper to set new state
   - `SET`: *string* the action type to set the state
   - `CLEAR`: *string* the action type to clear the state
   - `SET_AT`: *string* the action type to set a single item in the state